WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/block-controls-toolbar-and-sidebar.md

-# Block Controls: Toolbars and Inspector
+# Block Controls: Block Toolbar and Settings Sidebar

 To simplify block customization and ensure a consistent experience for users, there are a number of built-in UI patterns to help generate the editor preview.
 Like with the `RichText` component covered in the previous chapter, the `wp.editor` global includes a few other common components to render editing interfaces.
 In this chapter, we'll explore toolbars and the block inspector.

-## Toolbar
+## Block Toolbar

 ![Screenshot of the rich text toolbar applied to a paragraph block inside the block editor](https://raw.githubusercontent.com/WordPress/gutenberg/master/docs/designers-developers/assets/toolbar-text.png)